A-AhkUser/eAutocomplete/README.md

 ```
 ***
 ##### description:
 Executes a custom function each time the user changes the contents of the edit control.
+It is called only after the internal autocomplete search engine actually provided suggestions, if any (as an indicator, it benchmarked at ~125ms in some tests using russian word lists when the overall result had approximately 51000 matching items; otherwise, it is nearly instantaneous).</br>
 The function can optionally accept the following parameters:</br>
 ``myEventMonitor(this, _eHwnd, _input)``